D-score/dscore/README.md

 Note that the D-scores and DAZ are a little lower than average.
 The explanation here is that these all children are born preterm.

-### Tools for mapping item names
+### Mapping items names

-The `dscore()` function assumes that the item names follow the GSED naming convention, a nine-position word that identifies the instrument, the domain, the administration mode and the item number.
-You may decompose an item names into these components, as follows:
+The `dscore()` function assumes that the item names in your data follow the GSED naming convention.
+This convention is a nine-position word that identifies the instrument, the domain, the administration mode and the item number.
+You may decompose an item names into these components, as
+follows:

 ``` r
 decompose_itemnames(items)